![]() |

 Some thoughts on the ending

 The implications of this flaw become most apparent after Veovis's increasingly violent obsessions have escalated to apocalyptic proportions.
-After Veovis and A'Gaeris release a toxic bioweapon into the primary D'ni cavern, they watch as this gas spreads across the city's central lake, killing crowds of panicked civilians who struggle to escape via the Linking Books in the massive D'ni libraries.
-After this has happened, Aitrus dons breathing gear and ventures out into the now abandoned city, and realizes with horror that he has witnessed the end of the D'ni civilization.
+After Veovis and A'Gaeris release a toxic bioweapon into the primary D'ni cavern, they watch as this gas spreads across the city's central lake--killing crowds of panicked civilians who struggle to escape via the Linking Books in the massive D'ni libraries.
+After all of this has happened, Aitrus dons breathing gear and ventures out into the now abandoned city, and realizes with horror that he has witnessed the end of the D'ni civilization.

 And it's here, in a moment that feels jarring for its narrative incongruence, that Aitrus sadly declares to the reader that the destruction of the D'ni city was not the fault of Veovis (the person literally responsible for the attack he has just witnessed), or even A'gaeris (the known criminal whose aid and expertise Veovis called upon to bring this attack to fruition).
 Aitrus doesn't even blame himself for having failed to notice Veovis's bigotry all those years prior, or the many ways in which that same bigotry continually manifested in the people around him.
 Instead, the person whom Aitrus reluctantly blames for the destruction of the entire D'ni civilization, and the calculated deaths of every one of this civilization's many citizens, is, incomprehensibly, Anna.